toeb/density/README.md

 And that's it !
 We've done two compression/decompression round trips with a few lines !

 If you want a more elaborate example you can checkout [the SHARC project](https://github.com/centaurean/sharc).

+## `CMake` build

+**this is experimental**

+to build the project with cmake you need to:
+* create and cd into a `build` directory inside  project root
+* `cmake ..`
+* `cmake --build .` or open the generated project files with your IDE
+* `ctest .` run all tests defined inside `tests/`

+* Current Problems:
+  - `MSVC` does not support usage of __forceinline, __builtin*  in the way that they are used
+  - `MSVC` does not initialize struct members to 0 automatically.
+I believe this causes an error.
+At least there is an error when trying to free the memory after decompressing (teleport...)
+  - in `spookyhash` you have to remove the `__force_inline` as well as it is causing the same errors.
+I did this locally as I did not wish to create a new git submodule dependency to an altered version of `spookyhash`